Florida governor proposes new gun sale limits after school shooting

 The group of House Republicans urged Ryan to bring it to the House floor as a stand-alone bill so that it will have a greater chance of approval by the Senate and enactment into law.

-Scott also called for a mandatory law enforcement officer in every public school and for mandatory “active shooter training” for students and faculty.
+Scott also called for posting law enforcement officers in every public school and for mandatory “active shooter training” for students and faculty.

-He spoke as staff members were returning to Stoneman Douglas High School for the first time since the massacre.
+He spoke as staff members were returning to Stoneman Douglas for the first time since the massacre.

-“Everything was quiet, and looked like it was frozen in time,” said Greg Pittman, a social studies teacher.
-Some colleagues were still too shaken to return, he said.
+“Everything was quiet, and looked like it was frozen in time,” social studies teacher Greg Pittman said.

-Outside the school, some teachers gazed at the flowers and makeshift memorials to the victims.
-One woman who brought balloons to add to the memorials fell to her knees in tears.
+Outside the school, some teachers gazed at flowers and makeshift memorials.
+One woman who brought balloons to add to the displays fell to her knees in tears.

-Students are due to return to class next Wednesday, two weeks after the shooting.
-The building where the shooting occurred will remain closed.
+Classes are due to resume next Wednesday, but the building where most of the bloodshed occurred will remain closed.

-In remarks to reporters on Friday, Trump criticized the armed sheriff’s deputy assigned to the school for doing a “poor job.”
-The deputy, Scot Peterson, resigned after an internal investigation found he failed to go inside and confront the shooter, the Broward County sheriff said on Thursday.
+Speaking to reporters on Friday, Trump criticized the armed sheriff’s deputy assigned to the school for doing a “poor job.”
+The deputy, Scot Peterson, resigned after an internal investigation found he failed to go inside and confront the shooter, the Broward sheriff said on Thursday.

-“When it came time to get in there and do something, he didn’t have the courage or something happened,” Trump said.

-Gun control advocates welcomed Scott’s steps to tighten laws, but some wanted more.

 Reporting Zachary Fagenson in Parkland, Florida, Richard Cowan in Washington and Jonathan Allen, Gina Cherelus and Dan Trotta in New York; Writing by Jonathan Allen and Steve Gorman; Editing by Colleen Jenkins, Jonathan Oatis and Daniel Wallis